robertmc0/modules-test/CONTRIBUTING.md

 Functions.buildUrl(true, 'arinco.com.au', 'blog')
 ```

+- Note, version 0.26.X or higher of the Bicep CLI is required to use this feature.

 #### User-Defined Types

-- If any user-defined types are required for the module, create and store them within a `type.bicep` file within the root directory.
+- If any user-defined types are required for the module, create and store them within a `types.bicep` file within the root directory of the respective module.
 They must be decorated with `@export()` in-order for them to be usable outside of the file.

 - User-defined types provide compile time safety on-top of the existing `object` and `array` types, and as such are preferable alternatives where they may usually be required.